FastDOG: Fast Discrete Optimization on GPU: Binary Decision Diagrams

 \paragraph{Efficient GPU implementation} In addition to solving all subproblems in parallel, we also exploit parallelism within each subproblem during shortest path updates.
 Specifically in Alg.~\ref{alg:forward_pass_mm}, we parallelize over all $v \in \P_i$ and perform the $\min$ operation atomically.
 Similarly in Alg.~\ref{alg:backward_pass_mm} we parallelize over all $v \in \P_{i+1}$ but without requiring atomic update.

 To enable fast GPU memory access via memory coalescing we arrange BDD nodes in the following fashion.
-First, all nodes within a BDD which belong to the same partition $\P$ are laid out consecutively.
+First, all nodes within a BDD which belong to the same partition $\P$ (thus corresponding to same variable) are laid out consecutively.
 Secondly, across different BDDs, nodes are ordered w.r.t increasing hop distance from their corresponding root nodes.
 Such arrangement for the ILP in Figure~\ref{fig:overview} is shown in Figure~\ref{fig:memory_arrangement}.